PseudoNuke/Calculator/addition.md

 # Addition

-Addition of two positive numbers Given The calculator is ON
+add two positive numbers Given The calculator is ON

 When I type in "positive number"
 And I press "plus"